-CCP692 Professional Seminar II: Counseling Psychology - 2 credits
+CCP 692 Professional Seminar II: Counseling Psychology - 2 credits

 Students must be continuously enrolled in the three-term Professional Seminar sequence through completion to continue to remain eligible for federal financial aid.
 This, the second term of Professional Seminar provides a further understanding of research design and statistical procedures to be used as tools for developing an independent research project (IRP).
 These tools, along with the student's ideas, knowledge and skills, come together to form an independent research project.
 In addition, concepts and dilemmas regarding the principles of therapeutic relationships will be discussed.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.